 Multimedia Communications Design

-Build up an expansive scope in learning the essential components and standards of workmanship, plan, and sight and sound interchanges.
-Learn and apply essential aptitudes in industry-standard computerized media programming programs including the Adobe Creative Suite in an assortment of activities crosswise over various media positions: print, movement, and website composition.
-To meet UC/CSU confirmation prerequisite (“f” credit), understudies must total an entire year (two semesters) of the course and acquire an evaluation of 70% or better.
+Build up an expansive skill set by learning the essential components and standards of workmanship, planning, and sight and sound interchanges.
+Learn and apply essential proficiency in industry-standard computerized media programming applications, including Adobe Creative Suite, in an assortment of media applications: print, video, and website composition.
+To meet UC/CSU confirmation prerequisite (“f” credit), students must total an entire year (two semesters) of the course and acquire an evaluation of 70% or better.

 Requirements – None